mmuratarat/mmuratarat.github.io/_pages/faq.md

 34. Is Gaussian mixture model a universal approximator of densities?
 35. Write the formulae for logistic and softplus function.
 36. Write the formulae for Bayes rule.
-37. What do you mean by measure zero and almost everywhere?
-38. If two random variables are related in a deterministic way, how are the PDFs related?
-39. Define self-information.
-What are its units?
-44. What are structured probabilistic models or graphical models?
-45. In the context of structured probabilistic models, what are directed and undirected models?
-How are they represented?
-What are cliques in undirected structured probabilistic models?
 46. [What is population mean and sample mean?](#what-is-population-mean-and-sample-mean)
 47. [What is population standard deviation and sample standard deviation?](#what-is-population-standard-deviation-and-sample-standard-deviation)
 48. [Why population standard deviation has N degrees of freedom while sample standard deviation has N-1 degrees of freedom?
 In other words, why 1/N inside root for population and 1/(N-1) inside root for sample standard deviation?](#why-population-standard-deviation-has-n-degrees-of-freedom-while-sample-standard-deviation-has-n-1-degrees-of-freedom-in-other-words-why-1n-inside-root-for-population-and-1n-1-inside-root-for-sample-standard-deviation)